 The Bank is subject to the capital adequacy guidelines stipulated by RBI, which are based on the framework of the Basel Committee on Banking Supervision.
-As per Basel III guidelines, the Bank is required to maintain a minimum Capital to Risk Weighted Assets Ratio (CRAR) of 9% {11.5% including Capital Conservation Buffer (CCB)}, with minimum Common Equity Tier I (CET1) of 5.5% (8% including CCB) as on 30th September 2020.
+As per Basel III guidelines, the Bank is required to maintain a minimum Capital to Risk Weighted Assets Ratio (CRAR) of 9% {11.5% including Capital Conservation Buffer (CCB)}, with minimum Common Equity Tier I (CET1) of 5.5% (8% including CCB) effective 1st October 2021.
 These guidelines on Basel III have been implemented on 1st April 2013 in a phased manner.
-The minimum capital required to be maintained by the Bank for the quarter ended 30th June 2020 is 10.875% with minimum Common Equity Tier 1 (CET1) of 7.375% (including CCB of 1.875%)
+The minimum capital required to be maintained by the Bank for the Quarter ended 30th June 2021 is 10.875% with minimum Common Equity Tier 1 (CET1) of 7.375% (including CCB of 1.875%)

 An assessment of the capital requirement of the Bank is carried out through a comprehensive projection of future businesses that takes cognizance of the strategic intent of the Bank, profitability of particular businesses and opportunities for growth.
 The proper mapping of credit, operational and market risks to this projected business growth enables assignment of capital that not only adequately covers the minimum regulatory capital requirement but also provides headroom for growth.
 The calibration of risk to business is enabled by a strong risk culture in the Bank aided by appropriate, technology-based risk management systems.
 As part of the Internal Capital Adequacy Assessment Process (ICAAP), the Bank also assesses the adequacy of capital under stress.
-A summary of the Bank's capital requirement for credit, market and operational risk and the capital adequacy ratio as on 30th June 2020 is presented below:
+A summary of the Bank's capital requirement for credit, market and operational risk and the capital adequacy ratio as on 30th June 2021 is presented below:

-(₹ in millions)

 Capital Requirements for various Risks Amount

-CREDIT RISK
+CREDIT RISK ·

 Capital requirements for Credit Risk

-- Portfolios subject to standardized approach 476,093
+- Portfolios subject to standardized approach 6,22,030

-- Securitisation exposures -
+- Securitisation exposures

 MARKET RISK

 Capital requirements for Market Risk

-- Standardised duration approach 29,445
+- Standardised duration approach 26,922

-- Interest rate risk 16,390
+- Interest rate risk 17,694

-- Foreign exchange risk (including gold) 1,182
+- Foreign exchange risk (including gold) 1,691

-- Equity risk 11,873
+- Equity risk 7,537

 OPERATIONAL RISK

 Capital requirements for Operational risk

-- Basic indicator approach 58,845
+- Basic indicator approach 79,764

-late: Capital requirement has been computed at 9% of PW/A

-Note:- Capital requirement has been computed at 9% of RWA
+Note: - Capital requirement has been computed at 10.875% of RWA

 Capital Adequacy Ratios Consolidated Standalone

-Common Equity Tier - 1 CRAR 13.52% 13.32%
+Common Equity Tier - 1 CRAR 15.11% 15.08%

-Tier - 1 CRAR 14.61% 14.44%
+Tier - 1 CRAR 16.14% 16.15%

-Total CRAR 17.42% 17.29%
+Total CRAR 18.60% 18.67%